IGLU-CHISTERA/IGLU-CHISTERA.github.io/index.md

 database</A>);<BR>
 A second one for object learning and representation on a Baxter platform (<A HREF="http://robots.unizar.es/IGLUdataset/">Multimodal Human-Robot Interaction (MHRI) database</A>); <BR>
 A third one for dialogue and a richer semantic with the new GuessWhat game  (<A HREF="https://guesswhat.ai/">The GuessWhat?! database</A>).

+Software to ease the audio interaction with an intelligent agent in the context of a multimodal scene to ground language with the environment:<BR>
+<A HREF="https://github.com/seanwood/gcc-nmf"> Real-time GCC-NMF Blind Speech Separation and Enhancement <A>

 ## Experts
 - Deep learning & machine learning - **A. Courville** (MILA, UdeM), https://mila.umontreal.ca/